-- 1. You may find that a strange thing for a teacher, a prince and a man once known as the wisest man that ever lived to say! - 2.
-Solomon tried some of the things you and I try to fill our emptiness, and to make sense of life.
+1. You may find that a strange conclusion for a man known as the wisest man to ever live.

+2. Solomon tried some of the things you and I try to fill our emptiness, and to make sense of life.
 But, no matter what he tried, he eventually discovered that his efforts fell short, didn't last, or didn't drive deep enough into the human heart.
-The effect was a sense of meaninglessness. - 3.
-Last week we saw how he tried to use marriage, women and sex to fill loneliness. - 4.
-This week we'll look at pleasure.
+The effect was a sense of meaninglessness.